hardaker/IETF-SAT/sat-charter-draft.md

-# Secure Asset Transfer (SAT) Protocol
+# Secure Asset Transfer Protocol (SATP)

-This is the draft charter for SAT:
+This is the draft charter for SATP:

 # Objective